 ABOUT THE INSTRUCTOR

-Michael Kostroff is an established TV and stage actor, best known for his five seasons on HBO's completely unfunny hit, The Wire.
-He's also appeared on Louie, Deadbeat, Sonny with a Chance, and the web series, The Actress.
-He toured with The Producers, and has since played Max Bialystock all over the country.
-Most recently, he starred in Paper Mill Playhouse's A Comedy of Tenors and in Sacramento Music Circus' Nice Work if You Can Get It.
+Michael Kostroff is an established TV and stage actor best known for his five seasons on HBO's The Wire and for a long list of credits that includes Molly's Game, The Blacklist, The Good Wife, Blue Bloods, Vinyl, Deadbeat, Sonny with a Chance, and the web series, The Actress and Indoor Boys.
+He toured with The Producers and Les Miserables.
+His regional theatre credits include Lend Me a Tenor and A Comedy of Tenors at Paper Mill Playhouse, Nice Work if You Can Get It at Sacramento Music Circus, Hairspray at the Maltz Jupiter, and Clue at the Cleveland Play House.
 He's a director, an audition coach, and the creator of the Audition Psych 101 workshop.

 "If you're serious about comedy, you must take Michael Kostroff’s Comedy for